top of page

 4. Notice that this motion is the exact opposite of how the thumb should work when you play.

-1. While holding the clarinet, let your left shoulder soften and drop slightly.
+2. Let your left shoulder soften and drop slightly.

 Applied practice: left-hand strengthening etudes used at Fujiyama Clarinet Studio (including thumb and index finger)